Fluid model of a black hole-string transition: Conclusion and discussions

 \section{Conclusion and discussions}

-In this paper, we have studied a fluid model of self-gravitating strings.
-It is expected that the condensate of strings will occur at temperatures beyond the Hagedorn temperature.
-By taking effects of the self-gravitation into account, the Hagedorn temperature is effectively redshifted.
-Bound states of strings by the self-gravitation can involve a localized condensate even slightly below the Hagedorn temperature.
-Horowitz and Polchinski studied an effective field theory of winding strings which is wrapping the Euclidean time circle, and showed explicitly that there is a solution of such bound states.
-In this paper, we studied self-gravitating strings by using the Horowitz-Polchinski model.
+In this paper, we studied the transition between self-gravitating strings and black holes.
+It is expected that black holes turn into bound states of strings at a temperature near the string scale.
+Horowitz and Polchinski studied an effective field theory of winding strings which is wrapping the Euclidean time circle, and showed explicitly that there is a solution of such bound states slightly below the Hagedorn temperature.
+Near the Hagedorn temperature, strings are bounded weakly by the self-gravitation and the bound state can be described by the linearized gravity.
+However, gravitation becomes very strong around the transition between black holes and strings, and hence, non-linear effects of gravity should be taken into account.

+In order to study details of the black hole--string transition, we have proposed a fluid model of self-gravitating strings.
 Since the fluid is one of the most standard states with local equilibrium, it is expected that strings near the Hagedorn temperature behave as a fluid, at least approximately.
-In this paper, we first have shown that the stress-energy tensor of winding strings in the Horowitz-Polchinski model approximately takes the form of the perfect fluid.
-We also have calculated the energy density and pressure from the thermodynamic relations assuming that winding strings behave as a fluid, and they agree with the result from the stress-energy tensor.
+In this paper, we first have shown that the stress-energy tensor of winding strings in the Horowitz-Polchinski model approximately takes the same form to perfect fluids.
+We have derived the stress-energy tensor in two different ways.
+First, we have shown that the stress-energy tensor of the ground state of the Horowitz-Polchinski model takes the form of the perfect fluid at the leading order of the derivative expansion.
+Alternatively, we also have calculated the energy density and pressure from the thermodynamic relations assuming that winding strings behave as a perfect fluid.
+The results of these two methods agree with each other.
+Thus, the stress-energy tensor of winding strings can be approximated by that of a perfect fluid.
 The fluid distribution extends only in the region where the pressure is positive.
 Since, the pressure of the fluid of winding strings becomes positive iff the local temperature exceeds the Hagedorn temperature due to the gravitational blue-shift.
 Thus, the fluid of winding strings localized in the region where the condensate of winding strings occurs.